nickorsk2017/formMOD/README.md

     3. Abstract data model - use it for any UI kit's.

-    4. Make a forms faster with JSON scheme.
+    4. Create a forms faster via javascript scheme.

     5. Best performance.